Does FASB’s new FAS 157-f bring changes that affect measurement of environmental liabilities?

 How can situation affect view on measurement options?

-As noted in the March 5, 2009, post, companies applying FAS 5, Accounting for Contingencies, and FAS 141/141R, Business Combinations (Revised), have options for measuring loss contingency liability costs.
+post, companies applying FAS 5, Accounting for Contingencies, and FAS 141/141R, Business Combinations (Revised), have options for measuring loss contingency liability costs.
 Might companies in different situations take differing views about those measurement options?

 Here is a hypothetical example to consider, with companies in three simplified situations—not looking to acquire or be acquired, being a prospective buyer, and being a prospective seller.